 It’s like a false alarm in your body telling you something is wrong.
 You think you need to decide to do something.
 It’s your brain saying I need to pay attention to this thing, whatever it is-a feeling, thought, or situation.
 This is called the flight or fight response.
 Thoughts may be irrational (well they most likely are).
 Behaviors such as avoidance and reassurance-seeking often evolve during anxiety and tend to make it worse.

 -Generalized Anxiety Disorder

 -Separation Anxiety Disorder

-We provide help to clients with Anxiety Disorders and OCD.
 We also assist with many of life’s struggles/transitions.
-These might include loss, stress, illness, health, depression, mood issues, relationship difficulties, and sleep disorders.
+These might include loss, stress, illness, health, chronic pain, depression, mood issues, relationship difficulties, couples counseling, mindfulness, social skills, and sleep disorders.

 Things you might choose to work on in therapy or skills you might gain:

 -Learn mindfulness techniques

 -Practice and develop social skills

 -Communicate more effectively with friends, teachers, family, partners, and others